slrubinstein/jazz-chord/readme.md

 may consider also playing Cmaj7, Cmaj6, C7, C9, Em7, Am7,
 etc...

-Play for yourself at chord-substitutor.herokuapp.com.
+Play for yourself at <a href="http://chord-substitutor.herokuapp.com">chord-substitutor.herokuapp.com</a>.

 Jazz Chord Substitutor was created by Steve Rubinstein while he was a student at Fullstack Academy in New York.